Leading the Change Together

-The National Impact Agenda will articulate our shared values and describe actions we can take—individually and collectively—to deepen the impacts of the work of historic preservation.Learn More
+Leading the Change Together: a National Impact Agenda for the Preservation Movement will articulate our shared values and describe actions we can take—individually and collectively—to deepen the impacts of the work of historic preservation.Learn More

 As the only national nonprofit preservation organization, the National Trust for Historic Preservation stands with anyone who loves a place enough to try to save it.
 We are passionate about building a vigorous and growing community of champions for America’s historic places and equipping them with the funding, ideas, networks, and inspiration they need to advocate successfully for our past.

 Your generosity champions America’s most powerful tools for saving places, such as historic tax credits.
 It pioneers original research into the economic, environmental, and community benefits of saving historic places.
 And it brings advocates, leaders, preservation experts, and community champions together to grapple with preservation’s toughest challenges—recognizing the truth in the proverb that if you want to go fast, go alone; if you want to go far, go together.

 In partnership with you and preservationists across the country, we are creating a legacy of beauty, culture, and history that will endure for generations to come.

 A National Impact Agenda for the Preservation Movement

 As our nation grapples with significant challenges—from racial injustice to climate change and the ongoing pandemic—the work of preservation has never been more important.
 At the same time, the National Trust hears calls for change in historic preservation practice and policy.